cechandler/dissertation-paper/dissertation/diss-outline.md

 - Pierre Boulez
 - Franco Donatoni

-From *Concerto for Piano and Orchestra* program note:

-> Characteristically for Hans Abrahamsen's works, one can dig out layer upon layer of earlier pieces from below the surface of the piano concerto.
-But there are also hidden allusions, as well as obvious references, to the music of other composers.
-This is clearest in the second movement, where one finds an explicit reference to Mahler - '(Wie Mahler!)' - at a point where the trumpet, fanfare-like, repeats the note C sharp.
-The third movement has a similar tribute to György Ligeti, who along with Per Nørgård and Pelle Gudmundsen-Holmgreen has been among Hans Abrahamsen's most important teachers.

-## Possibly mention pieces arranged from smaller works
+- Possibly mention historical pieces arranged from smaller works:

   - Pictures at an Exhibition (suite of 10 piano pieces, like A's Ten Studies)

-# Part Two: A Brief Overview of *Walden* and *Wald*
+# Part Two: An Analysis of *Walden*

 ## Importance of horn to Abrahamsen

 - principle instrument
 - physicality of horn and his cerebral palsy (mentioned in left alone program note and NY Times article)
-- other works featuring the horn
+- other works featuring the horn:

-  - first piece for horn and piano
-  - *Six Pieces*

-    - companion piece to Danish premiere of Ligeti's *Horn Trio*
+  - *Six Pieces*: companion piece to Danish premiere of Ligeti's *Horn Trio*, reworks *Ten Studies*
-    - Ligeti's Horn Trio
-    - Hamburg Concerto (?)
+  - *Left, alone* Part 2: IV.
+Horn and piano solo in orchestral context perhaps reminiscent of earliest work for horn and piano
+  - *October*: first piece for horn and piano
+  - *Left, alone* program note discusses:

+    > I was born with a right hand that is not fully functional, and though it never prevented me from loving playing the piano as well as I could with this physical limitation, it has obviously given me an alternative focus on the whole piano literature and has given me a close relationship with the works written for the left hand by Ravel and others.
+This repertoire has been with me since my youth.

+    > My very first public performance of one of my own works was in autumn 1969\.
+The piece was called *October* and I played the piano with my left hand and the horn, my principal instrument (the only instrument that can be played with only the left hand).
+Part of the piece requires the performer to play natural harmonics of the horn directly into the open strings of the grand piano to create resonance.
+The pedal was kept down by an assistant lying on the floor.

+    > Through decades the idea of writing a larger work for piano left hand has been in my mind.
+This new work is not written for a pianist with only one hand, but rather by a composer who can only play with the left hand.
+The title *Left, alone* contains all kinds of references, not only to the obvious fact that the left hand is playing alone. *Left, alone* is divided into two large parts, each consisting of three smaller movements – in effect, six in total.

 - connection to German romanticism

 - connection to Schumann's *Waldenszen*

 - discuss "Waldhorn" (from program note) and natural horn/microtonality

 - connection to hunting:

   - from Cheung Dissertation: Raymond Monelle explains, "The medieval hunting horn was primarily a signaling instrument.
 During the course of personnel and hounds could become dispersed over wide area, and it was often necessary to communicate certain water, the release sight of the quarry, the loss of the scent, the plunging of the quarry into probable route of of (relais, small teams of huntsmen and hounds posted along the the hunt), the stag at bay, the stag and many other important steps in the process of hunting needed to be broadcast to the various members of the hunting party.
 The sound of the horns was also found to stimulate the hounds."
 Mondelle, Raymond. *The Musical Topic: Hunt, Military and Pastoral*.
 Bloomington, IN: Indiana University Press, 2006.

-*Left, alone* program note:

-> I was born with a right hand that is not fully functional, and though it never prevented me from loving playing the piano as well as I could with this physical limitation, it has obviously given me an alternative focus on the whole piano literature and has given me a close relationship with the works written for the left hand by Ravel and others.
-This repertoire has been with me since my youth.

-> My very first public performance of one of my own works was in autumn 1969\.
-The piece was called *October* and I played the piano with my left hand and the horn, my principal instrument (the only instrument that can be played with only the left hand).
-Part of the piece requires the performer to play natural harmonics of the horn directly into the open strings of the grand piano to create resonance.
-The pedal was kept down by an assistant lying on the floor.

-> Through decades the idea of writing a larger work for piano left hand has been in my mind.
-This new work is not written for a pianist with only one hand, but rather by a composer who can only play with the left hand.
-The title *Left, alone* contains all kinds of references, not only to the obvious fact that the left hand is playing alone. *Left, alone* is divided into two large parts, each consisting of three smaller movements – in effect, six in total.

-*Left, alone* Part 2: IV.
-Horn and piano solo in orchestral context perhaps reminiscent of this earlier work

-*Ten Studies for Piano* program note:
+## Background

+- Abrahamsen on title and Thoreau's book (Kullberg, 1985):

+  > Hm! ..
+It is no more literary than that it is a title I found out after I had written the piece.
+So I rediscovered some qualities in my music, as Thoreau had tried to write about in his book "Walden, life in the forest '- that was why I chose the title.
+So, one can say anything about recycling and something about the cyclical and something about the ecological and poetic dimension etc. - And I liked the title 'Walden', it is something with forest, some pastoral.

+- Abrahamsen has indicated this in the program note for *Ten Studies*:

+  > The language of the title means a lot to me and to which associations it arouses the listener. there may, for instance, be a world of difference between a "Traumlied", a "Drømmesang" and a "Dream Song", for that matter.

   > It is true about many of the titles that they have only been found after the pieces had been written; ie, I did not decide to write a boogie-woogie, but the title came as an afterthought at the end of the piece.

-## *Walden*

-### Background

 - instrumentation and reorchestration

 - inspiration and relationship to nature

   - Abrahamsen's interesting mention of concretism, which is connected to the art movement that seems to eschew references to natures in favor of abstraction